Everybody gets through the first few weeks with baby and so will I, won’t I?

 I’m not there yet.
 I’m still trying to find the balance between parenting, my marriage, stretchmarks and just life in general.

 There are days that I want to crawl under my duvet cover, covered in spit-up and never ever get up.

-But then there are those days… No wait, those moments that Minki holds her little brother and they both smile at me…
+But then there are those days, or rather those moments that Minki holds her little brother and they both smile at me…

 I look at them and my heart wants to explode.